Couples Therapy and Marriage Counseling in Plymouth, MA

 Couples Counseling

-Couples counseling is typically the last stop before separation or divorce because most couples that have relationship problems typically wait until it’s almost too late before seeking out a couple’s therapist.
+Couples counseling in Plymouth, MA is typically the last stop before separation or divorce because most couples that have relationship problems typically wait until it’s almost too late before seeking out a couple’s therapist.
 Unfortunately, all couples’ therapists are not created equal and some don’t even have proper training in couples therapy and marriage counseling.
 Which results in the couple wasting more time because the therapist is either not effective or takes too long to get to the core relationship problems and the partners give up.
 Every couple I see comes in with “Communication problems” and or “We are living like roommates” and typically in the first session we can determine that these are just a symptoms of other problem.
 If you want to solve the relationship problems than you have to get to the root of what is causing the dysfunction and this comes with an unhealthy dose of relational resentment that results in the partners triggering each other and fighting and arguing which typically leaves one partner withdrawing and the other partner pursuing.
 The more one partner withdraws from the conflict the more the other partner pursues them and the more the partner withdraws the angrier the pursuer becomes and more suffocated the withdrawer becomes.
 That is one of the dysfunctional dances that I see many of my couples engage in for years and this is a relationship killer.

 I utilize what’s called Relational Life Therapy to support couples in learning how to be relational with themselves so that can be relational with their partners.
 My Couples counseling and relationship work focuses on helping partners discover the real reason they are having relationship problems, and it typically is not “communication problems”.
 My couples work can be transformational for most partners, and we don’t waste time arguing in sessions about the weekly argument or fight.
 I help both partners uncover the reasons behind their percentage of relationship dysfunction, and we develop a path to resolve it through healing, developing relational skills, working on self-esteem and reigniting the passion that they may have lost.
 If one or both partners are truly “done” then we develop a plan to support each of them in transitioning either through separation or divorce.
 This process is the letting go of the relationship with each partner so they can both move forward in their own lives and find happiness again.
 As an RLT Therapist I just don’t sit there and nod and ask you how that feels.
 We get uncomfortable together because that is where the work and healing is done.
 I don’t hind behind a veil of professionalism and as an RLT Therapist we talk about our own relationship challenges that we have overcome if we think it will serve our clients.
 Now that is being relational!